Harbours, Hookers, Heroines and Women in Masquerade

 As an orphan, Klaasje was raised by three students at the university of Leiden.
 Klaasje was a very pure girl.
-At later age, after a chain of events, she ends up in the bawdy house owned by brothel keeper Madame Mont-Athos.
-This was beyond the fault of Klaasje.
+At later age, after a chain of events, she ends up in a bawdy house owned by brothel keeper Madame Mont-Athos.
+This was beyond Klaasje's fault.
 Fortunately, she was rescued by one of her three foster fathers, who visited the brothel.
-Just before she was forced to have sex with a costumer for the first time.
+Just before she was forced to have sex with a customer for the first time.
+So, she had preserved her virginity.
 Nevertheless, innocent Klaasje dies young of a heart illness.
 The reason she had to die was, according to Van Lennep himself, that although she was a harmless girl by nature, the disgrace of having stayed in a brothel is simply ineradicable.
 Regardless the fact her stay was beyond her will, and regardless the fact she had not had sex with a man (Peters 1990).
 A near-fundamentalistic warning of Van Lennep for everyone to stay away from sex workers as far as possible.
 Not for nothing it was the prudish Victorian era.
 A time even chair legs were covered to prevent sinful thoughts would arise with ladies.
 Meanwhile, everyone was buying Van Lennep's book because people could read scenes describing a brothel from the inside.
 Thrilling and red cheeks!
 Smart thinking Van Lennep.
 Smart thinking...
 Be reminded, earlier in this post we discussed a very similar deadly warning concerning visits to brothels, given in the novel Helmut Harringa written by Popert in 1910.

 The ideas of Van Lennep fit the Calvinistic dogmas of the time.
 Catholicism, on the other hand, believes redemption of prostitutes is possible, instead of harsh punishment for committing sins.
-Who does not know the story of Mary Magdalene, the supposedly fallen woman who became a repentant sinner, albeit the Bible does not state that Mary Magdalene actually was a whore.
+Who doesn't know the story of Mary Magdalene, the supposedly fallen woman who became a repentant sinner, albeit the Bible doesn't state that Mary Magdalene actually was a whore.
 She did kiss Jesus on his cheek, though, which is as everyone knows practically the same.
 In the Middle Ages, prostitutes were also described as susteren van Magdalene, 'sisters of Magdalene'.
-What is more, the Catholic Church even has a dedicated monastic order for fallen women, the Order of Saint Mary Magdalene.
+What's more, the Catholic Church even has a dedicated monastic order for fallen women, the Order of Saint Mary Magdalene.
 Already for eight centuries.
 Nuns of this order are called in German language Büßerinnen ‘penitents’, or in Latin language sorores poenitentes ‘penitential sisters’.
 They are dressed in white and sometimes called witvrouwen in Dutch, ‘white-women’.
-And we are back at the woman nicknamed Sneeuwwitje, moonlighting at the dockside in Harlingen in the '80s last century.
+And we are back at the woman nicknamed Sneeuwwitje 'little snowy white', moonlighting on the dockside in Harlingen in the '80s of last century.

 Vulcanus was een horenbeest, Sijn wijf een schoon juweel.
 Sijn huis is vóór een smids geweest En achter een bordeel.
 Van Lennep & Ter Gouw 1868

 The fun is over.
-After nondescript johns, hilarious prudish writers, eye-catching snowwhites and golden bottoms, drunken professors, and pooping burgomasters, it is about time to delve into the hard lives of countless brave women who lived on the southern shores of the North Sea.
-As said, we will focus on the late medieval and early modern periods.
+After nondescript johns, hilarious prudish writers, eye-catching snow whites and golden bottoms, drunken professors, and pooping burgomasters, it's about time to face reality and to delve into the hard lives of countless brave women who lived on the southern shores of the North Sea.
+As said, we'll focus on the late medieval and, especially, early modern periods.

 3. Late Medieval Period

 Things went completely and utterly wrong in Paradise, a very long time ago.
-Nobody knows how long ago exactly.
+Nobody knows exactly how long ago.
 Eve ate the forbidden fruit because the Devil told her to.
-All she did was nibbling from an apple, now on top of everyone’s lap, and both men and women were kicked out Paradise for good.
-It is from then on, women are carrying the original sin.
-In the Middle Ages, Christendom was a religion of piety, virginity and devotion, and sinful women were regarded a necessary evil.
+All she did was nibbling from an apple, now on top of everyone’s lap if you've the money for it, and both men and women were kicked out Paradise for good.
+It's from then on, women are carrying the original sin.
+In the Middle Ages, Christendom was a religion of piety, virginity and devotion, and the by nature sinful women were regarded a necessary evil.
 Needed for the reproduction of mankind.
-At the same time, men were not allowed to spill any of their seed either.
+At the same time, men weren't allowed to spill any of their seed either.
 In other words, sexuality was completely defined by religion, and the only acceptable excuse to have sex was reproduction (Altink 1983).

 Punishment of a prostitute consisted of cutting off noses and ears, or burying women alive.
-Indeed, we were still very far removed from the World Charter for Prostitutes’ Rights signed in 1985.
+Indeed, the world was still very far removed from the World Charter for Prostitutes’ Rights signed in 1985 during the first World Whores Congres in Amsterdam.
 One relativization is in order, though, namely that in practice it seems these sentences were carried out only incidentally.
-Many were acquitted, especially if they were young and they were first-time offenders (Vos 2007).
+Many were acquitted, especially if they were young and first-time offenders (Vos 2007).

 Notwithstanding the fact prostitution was being regulated, prostitutes were considered disturbing elements in society.
 Therefore, they could only live and conduct their business in designated areas in the outskirts of town, or even outside the city walls.
 To ensure a clear separation between honourable and non-honourable people (De Graeve 2010, Muyres 2019).
 Signboards with green images of (exotic) birds informed the visitor it was a door of a whorehouse he was knocking on.
-Often whores were obliged to wear a distinctive feature on their cloths, like a red ribbon for example.
-In the year 1389, the city council of Maastricht decreed that sex workers had to carry a yellow ribbon on their hat or headscarf (Haemers 2022).
-Furthermore, whores were not allowed to have a steady or regular customer.
+In addition, whores were obliged to wear a distinctive feature on their cloths, like a red ribbon.
+In the year 1389, the city council of Maastricht decreed sex workers had to carry a yellow ribbon on their hat or headscarf (Haemers 2022).
+Furthermore, whores weren't allowed to have a steady or regular customer.
 Moreover, they could only render their services to unmarried Christians.
 Having sex with a Jew was forbidden.
-Jews, by the way, were not allowed to touch fruit and bread either.
+Jews, by the way, weren't allowed to touch fruit and bread either.
+So, let alone a woman of flesh and blood.
 Neither were prostitutes allowed to work on holy days.
 Lastly, there was supervision of their food, and of tariffs whores charged for their services.
-Prices for sex should not become too high if prostitution was to stay effective in preventing greater evils.
+Prices for sex shouldn't become too high if prostitution was to stay effective in preventing greater evils.

-In towns where brothels were placed outside the walls, small fortresses developed.
-Outside the city walls brothels were vulnerable for plunderers and roaming armies in times of war, and therefore these brothels turned into fortified houses with sometimes even their own drawbridge.
+In towns where brothels were located outside the walls, small fortresses developed.
+Outside the city walls brothels were vulnerable for plunderers and roaming armies in times of war.
+Therefore these brothels turned into fortified houses with sometimes even their own drawbridge.

 "Een hoere es een wijf die dair der oncuyscher begeerten van veele mannen bereet ende ter wille is."